 Core user growth.
-Our core user growth is a key indicator of our market penetration, the growth of our business and our anticipated future subscription and services revenue.
+Our core user growth is a key indicator of our market penetration, the growth of our business and our anticipated future subscription and services revenue, especially Ooma Business.

 Low core user churn.
 We believe that maintaining our current low core user churn is an important factor in our ability to continue to improve our financial performance and is a distinguishing advantage over many of our competitors.
 We focus on providing high-quality services and support to our users so they are motivated to remain with us.
-Our core user churn rate is higher for Ooma Office customers than Ooma Telo customers, which is driven in part by the failure rate of small businesses.
-Accordingly, we expect that our overall core user churn rate will increase if sales of our small business products increase relative to sales of residential products.
+Our core user churn rate is higher for Ooma Business customers than Ooma Residential customers, which is driven in part by the failure rate of small businesses.
+Accordingly, we expect that our overall core user churn rate will increase if sales of our business products increase relative to sales of residential products.

 Growth in additional services.
 We believe that there is significant opportunity for us to increase the additional subscription and services that our customers purchase from us in both the business and residential markets.
 Customers who purchase additional subscription and services from us generate more value to Ooma over the life of our customer relationship.
 In order to drive adoption of additional services, we will need to continue to enhance our existing solutions and develop new connected services.
-For example, we are investing to develop our comprehensive home security solution and continue to invest in Ooma Office to launch a handful of additional features, including support for businesses with more than one location.
+For example, we are investing to develop our comprehensive smart security solution and continue to invest in Ooma Business to launch additional features.

 Investing in long-term revenue growth.
 We believe that our total addressable market opportunity is large and we intend to continue investing in sales and marketing to grow our user base.
 However, we expect the markets in which we conduct our business will remain highly competitive.
-We recently entered the home security market and face significant competition from incumbent providers promoting their own home security related offerings.
+We recently entered the home security market and face significant competition from incumbent providers promoting their own offerings.
 We also expect to continue investing in research and development to enhance our platform and develop additional connected services.
-As described above, we recently completed two business acquisitions, and we may evaluate additional possible acquisitions of businesses, products and technologies that are complementary to our business.
+We may evaluate additional possible acquisitions of businesses, products and technologies that are complementary to our business.